foreverhidion3/Mesantos.co/README.md

 1. Admin User
 2. Books
 3. Email List
+4. Admin User Account Requests

     Users includes one Admin Super-user and an unlimited number of Admin users.

     Books is Kimura's current Library for sale.

     Email list was included to allow interested parties to apply for a Sword Slinger News Letter once the book offically launches

+    Admin User Account Request was built to store the requests for new accounts